JuliaDynamics/ConcurrentSim.jl/docs/source/10_min/index.rst

 SimJulia in 10 Minutes
 ======================

-In this section, you’ll learn the basics of SimJulia in just a few minutes.
+In this chapter, you’ll learn the basics of SimJulia in just a few minutes.
 Afterwards, you will be able to implement a simple simulation using SimJulia and you’ll be able to make an educated decision if SimJulia is what you need.
-We’ll also give you some hints on how to proceed to implement more complex simulations.
+Some hints are also given on how to proceed to implement more complex simulations.

 .. toctree::
    :maxdepth: 1